MVDW-SplashOS/registry/README.md

-# registry
+# 🗂️ Registry

-A system to centralize configuration files like a registry
+A centralized system for managing configuration files across a Linux system, similar to a registry.

+> [!WARNING]
+> **Early Development:** The registry and its definitions are still in active development.
+> Breaking changes (including definition format changes) may occur without notice.

-## Development
+## 🚀 Development Setup

-To install the components for development:
+Follow these steps to set up your local development environment:

 1. Clone the repository:
 ```bash